manuj10/manuj10/README.md

 <!--  work -->
 Technologies Used: Apache Pyspark , Python
 <!--  work -->
-We also submitted project results to Chexpert competition(https://stanfordmlgroup.github.io/competitions/chexpert/) and got listed on Leaderboard.
+We also submitted project results to Chexpert competition(https://stanfordmlgroup.github.io/competitions/chexpert/).

 📫 How to reach me: mail me @ contact@manujpaliwal.com